cackle-rs/cackle/PORTING.md

 ### Mac

-Fortunately Mac, like Linux, uses ELF for binaries and DWARF for debug info.
+Fortunately Mac, like Linux, uses DWARF for debug info.
 However it looks like Mac possibly doesn't put each symbol into a separate section of the object file like happens on Linux.
 This may cause problems for Cackle that would need to be resolved.
 Someone with a Mac would need to try running it and investigate what goes wrong.
 Please reach out if you have a Mac and would like to help with this.

 ### Windows